HexHive/BLURtooth/index.md

 ## Response from the Bluetooth SIG

 At the time of writing, there are *no deployed patches* to address the BLUR attacks on actual devices.
-The Bluetooth SIG suggested that version 5.1 of the standard will contain guidelines to mitigate the BLUR attacks (e.g., disable key overwrites in certain circumstances as proposed in our countermeasures), but such guidelines are not (yet) public and we cannot comment on them.
+The Bluetooth SIG suggested that from version 5.1 onwards, the standard contains measures to mitigate the BLUR attacks (i.e., disable key overwrites in certain circumstances as proposed in our countermeasures).
 The Bluetooth SIG provides a [public statement about BLURtooth and the BLUR attacks](https://www.bluetooth.com/learn-about-bluetooth/bluetooth-technology/bluetooth-security/blurtooth/).

+As devices with BT 5.1 and later are not widely available yet, we were only able to verify this with two BT 5.1 and one BT 5.2 devices.
+In all cases, our attack still works.
+For more details, see the latest version of the paper.

 ## Publication efforts